frankcollins3/Bee.js/README.md

 JS 2d-Matrix.
 Create array of arrays and it will execute a coding-statement, per array, till for block met (maybe) lol.

 // update: if it was modeled after the useEffect, a differentiating factor could be exportable/modularized useEffect()

+// if it's not redundant yet to say this is wall of spitballs here goes another:
+[chained_destructurin]
+// imagine chained destructuring which would shorthand, not shortchange, this below set of unfoldsome actions
+        const { commentFunctions, AWSfunctionsS3 } = useContentFunction()
+        const { S3functions } = AWSfunctionsS3
+        const { S3getFolderKeysThenSetBLOBSasState } = S3functions;